greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/writing-usability-testing-script_1748142274249238914_1_1.md

 ---
-title: "Writing a website usability testing script"
+title: Writing a website usability testing script
-description: "How to create a usability testing script at GitLab"
+description: How to create a usability testing script at GitLab
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/writing-usability-testing-script_1748142274249238914_1_1/
+linkTitle: Writing a website usability testing script
+type: docs
 ---

 ## What is a usability study?